Creator and founder of Music Mind Games

 She is the author of “Music Mind Games” (Warner Bros.
 Pub., Inc 1992), Musopoly, “No H in Snake: Music Theory for Children" (Alfred 1979), the Puppy Packet, the Panda Packs, and the joint author of Teaching Suzuki Piano: Ten Teacher’s Viewpoints.

 Michiko's newest book is "Music Mind Games - Unit 1".

 Michiko is featured in "Who's Who in America", "Who's Who in American Education" and "Who's Who in American Women”.

 More about Michiko

-Michiko has been teaching for 47 years.
+This year Michiko is celebrating 50 years since she began creating Music Mind Games.
 She has an independent piano studio in Kensington, Maryland.
 She is a piano Teacher Trainer with the Suzuki Association of the Americas.

 From 1994 – 2006 she was on faculty at the Levine School of Music where she was founder and chair of the Suzuki Piano and Music Mind Games Departments.